adaanene/LEMP/project_2.md

 ### Retrieve data from MySQL database with PHP

-Create a test database (DB) with simple "To do list" and configure access to it, so the Nginx website would be able to query data from the DB and display it.

-At the time of writing, the native MySQL PHP library `mysqlnd` does not support `caching sha2 authentication`, MySQL 8's default authentication method.
-To connect to the MySQL database using PHP, we'll need to create a new user using the `mysql_native_password` authentication method.

-1. login to MySQl with `sudo mysql`
+1. Login to MySQl with `sudo mysql`

-2. create a new database and new user with full privileges on the database
+2. Create a new database and new user with full privileges on the database

    - `mysql> CREATE DATABASE 'example_database';`